Stress management techniques: A complete framework for relief

 Digital boundary setting

-Why it works: Attention fragmentation maintains stress.
-Research on digital interruptions shows that each notification forces a context-switch that takes an average of 23 minutes to fully recover from [8].
+Why it works: Notifications, Slack messages, email alerts, and app notifications keep your nervous system in low-grade alert mode.
+Your brain is continuously pattern-matching for threats (“important message incoming”).
+This constant activation prevents parasympathetic recovery.
+Attention fragmentation maintains stress.
+Gloria Mark’s research on digital interruptions shows that each notification forces a context-switch, and interrupted workers compensate by working faster but at a measurable cost of higher stress and frustration [8].
 By removing non-essential notifications, you allow your nervous system to settle into deeper work and recovery.
 You are not resisting notifications; you have removed them from the environment entirely.

 Implementation: Turn off all non-essential notifications.
 Email does not need to ping.
 Slack does not need to buzz.
 News apps do not need to alert.
 Reclaim your attention by redesigning your digital environment.
 You will check these things once daily – they do not need to interrupt you.